HYTE-research/resurrection/README.md

 This code repository is related to an article published in New Media and Society.

 Further theorization on *resurrecting* tweets is available here:

+Harju, A. A., & Huhtamäki, J. (2021). ‘#hellobrother needs to trend’: Methodological reflections on the digital and emotional afterlife of mediated violence. *International Review of Sociology*, 31(2), 1–32. [https://doi.org/10.1080/03906701.2021.1947951](https://doi.org/10.1080/03906701.2021.1947951)

-Resurrecting tweets is a step forward from rehydrating tweets, that is, using a list of tweet identifiers to recollect tweets.
+Resurrecting tweets is a step forward from *rehydrating* tweets, that is, using a list of tweet identifiers to recollect the full tweet data.

 Rehydration is the only option for sharing Twitter data that complies with Terms of Service.
 However, under the Elon Musk administration, the practices for accessing and sharing have been in a constact change.

 ## Getting ready